Tuesday, August 30, 2016

 -- Falcao led AS Roma to a Serie A title in 1983, their first in 40 years.
 When he was with the club, AS Roma never finished out the top three in the league with Falcao on the side.
 He was named ‘The Eighth King of Rome’.

 -- After selecting 24 players, the team lacked a good left midfielder or left winger.
 I was considering Zbigniew Boniek.
 Boniek only played briefly for the club and was not in his prime.
 It would be hard to select him over other players.
-In the end, I took Marco Delvecchio who had played as a left wing forward.
+In 2016, I took Marco Delvecchio who had played as a left wing forward.
 He got ahead of other Roma attacking legends such as Gabriel Batistuta and Pedro Manfredini.
+Totti was also deployed as a left winger, particularly under manager Zdenek Zeman.
+Bruno Conti also played as left winger.
+Suddenly, Delvecchio became expansible.

 -- For forwards, Roberto Pruzzo is the second all-time highest scorer for this club after Franisco Totti.
 He also won the Serie A top scorer award three times, in 1981, 1982, and 1986.
-Agostino Di Bartlomei is one of AS Roma's greatest players.
+Known as the "Eight King of Rome", Amedeo Amadei made his Serie A debut in 1937 as a 15 years old.
+Both Pruzzo and Amadei were undisputed selection.

 2022 Conference League winner